cyberfilth/Axes-Armour-Ale/README.md

 ### A low-fantasy, roguelike game

-Alpha version, most features aren't implemented yet.
-This game builds on the terminal version at https://github.com/cyberfilth/FLUX/ and includes the following basic features;
+Alpha version, most features aren't implemented yet and what there is may change frequently.
+Currently there are the following features:

- - A randomly generated dungeon
+ - A randomly generated dungeon and a cave created using cellular automata
- - Save / Load last game
+ - Each game is automatically saved when exiting and can be reloaded when continuing
+ - Saved games are deleted when the player dies
- - Should run on GNU/Linux and Windows
+ - Game runs natively on both GNU/Linux and Windows
- - Small, native binary with no external dependencies
+ - Small, self-contained binary with no external dependencies.
+ - Can be run without needing to be installed

 ![Dungeon screenshot](GITscreenshots/linux_screenshot1.png)